 Bonus – Custom made by CaptainJimiPie

-Whilst the origins of the previous custom remain ambiguous, I have recently received confirmation via email that this is indeed a genuine CaptainJimiPie custom, which I purchased on ebay.
-I have only made a few alterations to this custom, mostly repaints of the green segments to replace paint that had flaked away, and fitted a new base since the original one had been removed when I received this figure.
+This is another CaptainJimiPie custom that I got in a job lot of other Daleks.
+I have fitted with a new base since the original one had been removed when I received this figure.
 This Dalek features in CaptainJimiPie’s showcase of his Asylum Dalek collection, which you can view here (This Dalek that I now own features at 1:08 in this video):